Nayade2lu/project2018-lucia_saura/README.md

 ## Analysis of results
+### Mean

-From this results we can extract that setosa could be the variety with more differentiate parameters specially on the petal length and width.
-The petal width and length results could be used as an orientative number to categorize the Iris setosa.
+From these results setosa is be the variety with more differentiate parameters specially on the petal length and width.
+The petal width and length mean results can be used, as orientative numbers, to categorize the Iris setosa.

 Versicolor and Virginica have similar mean for the sepal width.
-Except from the width, the Iris Virginica is higher in sepal length, petal length and petal width.
-These three measurements could help to differentiate Virginica from Versicolor.
+The Iris virginica has higher values in sepal length, petal length and petal width.
+These three measurements could help to differentiate virginica from versicolor.

-##### Graphics to see tendences
+### Graphics to see tendences
-Histograms from the 4 parameters
+Histograms: Sepal and petal length, sepal and petal width

 Setosa sepal length        |  Versicolor sepal length  |  Virginica sepal length :-------------------------:|:-------------------------:|:-------------------------:
 ![Setosa sepal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Setosa-sep-length-hist.png)  |  ![Versicolor sepal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Versicolor-sep-length-hist.png)|  ![Virginica sepal length](https://github.com/Nayade2lu/project2018-lucia_saura/blob/master/Virginica-sep-lenght-hist.png)

-As we can observe from the graphics, in terms of the sepal length most of the setosa samples are in a range between 4,6 and 5,5 cm while Versicolor and Virginica are between 5,3 and 7,3.
+As we can observe from the graphics, in terms of the sepal length the vast majrity of setosa samples are in a range between 4,6 and 5,5 cm while Versicolor and Virginica are between 5,3 and 7,3.
 This differentiation can be a key factor to clasificate the Iris setosa.

 Setosa sepal width       |  Versicolor sepal width  |  Virginica sepal width :-------------------------:|:-------------------------:|:-------------------------: